 …

 A non-AP MLD enables EPCS priority access by sending an EPCS Priority Access Enable Request frame (see 9.6.35.5 (EPCS Priority Access Enable Request frame format)) to an associated AP MLD that advertises the capability.
 A non-AP MLD can send the request on any available enabled link between the non-AP MLD and the AP MLD.
-The AP MLD authorizes the non-AP MLD using either locally stored verification information or information obtained from an EPCS service provider via other means, such as the SSPN interface (see 11.22.5 (Interworking procedures: interaction with SSPN)) and sends an EPCS Priority Access Enable Response frame (see 9.6.35.6 (EPCS Priority Access Enable Response frame format)) to the non-AP MLD.
+The AP MLD authorizes the non-AP MLD using either locally stored verification information or information obtained from [#19345] a service provider supporting EPCS via other means, such as the SSPN interface (see 11.22.5 (Interworking procedures: interaction with SSPN)) and sends an EPCS Priority Access Enable Response frame (see 9.6.35.6 (EPCS Priority Access Enable Response frame format)) to the non-AP MLD.
 If the non-AP MLD is authorized, EPCS priority access will be enabled on all links the non-AP MLD has set up with the AP MLD.
 Alternatively, the AP MLD can enable EPCS priority access by sending an unsolicited EPCS Priority Access Enable Request frame (see 9.6.35.5 (EPCS Priority Access Enable Request frame format)) to a non-AP MLD and the non-AP MLD confirms the request by sending an EPCS Priority Access Enable Response frame.
 An AP MLD can send the request on any available enabled link between the AP MLD and non-AP MLD and EPCS priority access will be enabled on all links within the MLD.

 …